 Design Considerations

-Sizing:

-Water Quality Volume: Design grass channels to maximize contact with vegetation and soil surface to promote greater gravity separation of solids during the storm associated with the water quality event (either ½ inch or 1-inch runoff).
+Water Quality Volume: Design grass channels to maximize contact with vegetation and soil surface to promote greater gravity separation of solids during the storm associated with the water quality event.
 Design the channel such that the velocity does not exceed 1 foot per second during the 24-hour storm associated with the water quality event.
 Do not allow the water depth during the storm associated with the water quality event to exceed 4 inches (for design purposes).
 Make sure the selected design storm provides at least 9 minutes of HRT within the channel.
-Increasing the HRT beyond 9 minutes increases the likelihood of achieving the 50% TSS removal efficiency.
+Increasing the HRT beyond 9 minutes increases the likelihood of achieving pollutant removal efficiency.
 Adding meanders to the swale increases its length and may increase the HRT.

 2-year and 10-year conveyance capacity: Design grass channels to convey both the 2-year and 10-year 24-hour storms.
 Provide a minimum of 1-foot freeboard above the 10 -year storm.
 Make sure that the runoff velocities during the 2-year 24-hour storm do not cause erosion problems.

 Channel Length: Length depends on design factors to achieve the minimum 9-minute residence time for the storm associated with the water quality event.